Hayouung/mogglesguard/README.md

 This is a Discord bot made with [discord.js](https://discord.js.org/#/).

-# Getting started

-I expect you to have Node.js installed.

-### Setup config
+### Prepare the bot for kupoing

+Install Node.js if you don't have it already and run `npm install` to install dependencies.

-In `example.env`, change the tokens and IDs then rename the file to `.env`.
+Then in `example.env`, change the tokens and IDs then rename the file to `.env`.
 Read [this](https://discordjs.guide/preparations/setting-up-a-bot-application.html) if you don't know how to get those.

+Then run

+    npm start

+If you see, `pog` in the console, then the bot is up and running and ready to kupo.

 ### Deploy commands

+Before you can start kupoing though, you gotta deploy slash commands to Discord.

-Deploy commands to just your server (useful for testing) with:
+Do this to just your server (useful for testing/dev) with

     npm run deploy